ctrble/sugar-dog/README.md

 ## Submarine Captain's Guide

+### Map

+The map is how you track your submarine's position, and the positions of your mines and torpedos.
+You are advised to also track contacts on your map, but you are not required to do so.

 ### Command Log

-As the captain of a submarine it is your duty to keep accurate records of your commands each turn.
+As the Captain of your submarine it is your duty to keep accurate records of your commands each turn.
+Commands are most easily tracked when grouped by turn, some turns you may only move, but sometimes you will also need to track the positions of torpedos.
+It can be difficult to remember what happened previously if you don't keep an orderly Command Log.

 ### Submarine

 Your submarine has powerful engines with stealth capabilities, and is equipped with sonar, torpedos, and mines.
+While your submarine is powerful, it is fragile.
+Do not let anything impact it or all aboard will perish.

 #### Engines

-When moving, only move to an adjacent space, do not move diagonally.
+Your submarine is capable of high speeds, but the engines can generate significant noise and reveal your position, unless you suppress all unnecessary noise by moving slowly and purposefully.

 ##### ACTION: Silent Running

-- Move 1 space (silently, do not announce contacts)
+- Either maintain your position or move 1 space (silently, do not announce contacts)

 ##### ACTION: Cruise

-Your submarine is capable of high speeds, but the engines generate significant noise and reveal your position.

 - Move 2 spaces (though you cannot move diagonally, you can move to the side and then over):
 - As each space is entered, follow the same protocal: